Your Pain Pattern,

 One client came to me with this pain about 10 days after going back to a routine of leisurely cycling on a regular basis.

 Research shows that certain foot structures are more prone to this problem.
 Specifically, the Morton Foot structure, where the base of the second toe is longer than the base of the first toe.
+This creates a rocking motion in the foot and the hip muscle work to stabilize your stride.
 I also find that working on feet helps this hip problem.

 The Musculoskeletal Anatomy Behind Your Pain